 NEWS ALERT: Churches to close, upon the recommendation of the Bishops of England and Wales, to control the spread of the infectious disease currently travelling the country.

-In the present circumstances, we are therefore unable to offer Mass in public, and have been advised to remain in our homes and deepen our lives of prayer and devotion there.
+Although the church has had public Masses, these have taken placed under controlled circumstances, at 10.30 on a Sunday Morning.
+We are, unfortunately, far from any form of ‘normality.’
+In the present circumstances, we are presently unable to offer Mass in public, and have been advised to remain in our homes and deepen our lives of prayer and devotion there.
 Three immediate points:

 - Please note that Confessions cannot be heard over the telephone or by e-mail, and services of general absolution cannot be held as this involves travel and the gathering of people.
-Requests for individual confession may be difficult to meet, given the demands of social distancing and church closures; requests may meet refusal from priests.
+Requests for individual confession may be difficult to meet, given the demands of social distancing and church closures; but call the house about confessions, anyway.

 - A recent note from the Congregation for Divine Worship and the Discipline of the Sacraments in Rome, speaking about the pandemic, reminds the faithful who cannot receive sacramental absolution that ‘perfect contrition, rooted in love of God who is to be loved above all things, expressed in a sincere request for forgiveness, insofar as the penitent is able to make it at that moment, and accompanied by the firm intention to go to confession as soon as is possible, obtains forgiveness of all sins, including grave sin.’ (cf. Catechism of the Catholic Church 1452)